RealDaniG/AEGIS/AEGIS.wiki/UPDATES_LOG.md

-# 📋 AEGIS SYSTEM UPDATES LOG
+# 📋 AEGIS SYSTEM COMPLETE UPDATE HISTORY

-This document provides a comprehensive log of all updates, improvements, and changes made to the AEGIS system.
-It serves as the primary reference for tracking system evolution and enhancements.
+This document provides a comprehensive and detailed log of all updates, improvements, and changes made to the AEGIS system since its inception.
+It serves as the definitive reference for tracking the complete evolution and enhancement history of the system.

 ## 🚀 LATEST VERSION - v3.1 (October 13, 2025)

+### 🧠 Memory Integration and Enhanced Visualization
+- **Full Memory Integration**: Complete integration between Metatron-ConscienceAI orchestrator and Open-A.G.I memory system
+- **Enhanced Visualization**: Added new system visualization panel for comprehensive monitoring
+- **Real-time Memory Operations**: Consciousness state storage and retrieval with distributed memory sharing
+- **Memory Context-Aware Processing**: Adaptive processing based on memory load and consciousness level
+- **Pipeline Integration**: Memory-enhanced data processing operations with consciousness-level adaptive processing depth

 ### 🧠 Open-A.G.I Module Implementation
 - **Complete Module Integration**: Full implementation of all Open-A.G.I modules with dedicated systems: